An Average Case NP-Complete Graph Coloring Problem: Basic Concepts and Claims.

-Average case completeness studies NP problems with distributions on its inputs and allows one to compare average case hardness of a pair of problems using reductions that preserve average case complexity.
-A condition for this is that reductions must map typical instances of one problem into typical instances of another.
-But new difficulties arise with the definitions of distributions and averaging runtimes.
-We point out some of them next, and the definitions in section~\ref{s-defs} are chosen to circumvent them.

-To state and prove completeness results, it is enough to consider distributions defined on all finite binary strings.
-For example, instead of the uniform distribution on {$\{0,1\}^n$}, one may consider $\lambda$ over $S=\{0,1\}^*$ defined as follows: choose the length {$n$} with probability {$\frac{1}{n(n+1)}$} and then a string in $\{0,1\}^n$ with probability {$2^{-n}$}.

-One may wish to further quantify the fraction of hard instances of length $n$ of a specific complete problem precisely by focusing on distributions $\{0,1\}^n$ and the structure of the problem.
-Our completeness results are only up to polynomial factors in probability and, thus, in average running time.
-This is similar to the worst case reduction theory, which ignores polynomial factors in run times.

-It is essential to consider reductions to (or hardness of) problems with specific distributions.
-As noted earlier if $A$ is hard on average under some distribution, and $A\leq_f B$, then so is $B$ under the induced distribution of $f$'s outputs; but this may not correspond to any interesting distribution.
-If $B$ is a problem on graphs, it will be desirable, to show the reducibility under common distributions (e.g. uniform)
+It is essential to consider reductions to (or hardness of) problems with {\em specific} distributions.
+If $A$ is hard on average under some distribution, and $A\le_f B$, then so is $B$ under the induced distribution of $f$'s outputs.
+But the latter may not correspond to any distribution of interest.
+It is interesting, to show the reducibility under some common distributions, e.g., uniform distribution on graphs.
+To preserve their average case complexity, our reductions must map typical instances of one problem into typical instances of another.
+The definitions of distributions and averaging run times involve subtleties, some discussed in this section.

-In the absence of spectacular progress (beyond settling $P\not=NP$ and its average case version) to prove concrete lower bounds on hard problems for specific input lengths, such reductions may be the only recourse e.g., for cryptography.

-{\bf Notations}: We use {$O, o,\Omega$}, {$\Theta$} notations in the usual sense and all our strings and logarithms are binary.
-We shall write a $f(n)=1/o(1)$ if $f$ tends to $\infty$.
-We denote by {$\langle x, y\rangle$} the pair {$x, y$}.
-We allow probability distributions to sum to $<\!
-1$ by assuming that our algorithms output a {\bf nil} symbol with some probability.
-A distribution $\mu$ is {\em samplable} if there is a randomized algorithm which outputs string $x$ in time $|x|^{O(1)}$ with probability {$\mu(\{x\})$}.
-The set of all finite binary strings we denote $S$.
+Our strings and logarithms are binary; $\St{=}\{0,1\}^*$; $\|x\|$ is the bit-length of $x$; $(x,y)$ is a string representing a pair of strings $x,y$.
+Algorithms' average run times may be considered on inputs with probability distributions on $\{0,1\}^n$, e.g., the family $\l_n(\{x\})=2^{-n}$.
+This may be artificial sometimes: the code lengths of two strings may be the same in some binary encodings of instances but differ in others.
+Instead, distributions may be over the entire $\St$, such as the uniform one $\l(\{x\})= \frac {2^{-n}} {n(n+1)}$.
+But for tighter analysis on specific lengths, distributions $\mu_n$ may be conditioned to $\{0,1\}^n$.
+We say a property holds for \trm {almost every (a.e.)} $x$ if it fails with probability $\mu_n=o(1)$.
+We may also consider uniform distribution on $\{0,1\}^\N$ and use a \trm {cut-off} algorithm $C:\{0,1\}^\N\rightarrow\St$ selecting a finite prefix of a stream of bits after rejecting all shorter prefixes.